1961 Maserati 3500 GT I Sebring Prototype

 Redline Restorations is pleased to offer this 1961 Maserati Sebring Prototype.
 This is one of two Maserati Sebring Prototypes ever built.
 Alfredo Vignale built this platform off his already successful Maserati 3500GT Spyder.
 This design was first introduced in prototype form at the Geneva Motor Show, the Salone dell'automobile di Torino, and the Paris Automobile Show.
 The ‘Sebring' name originated from Maserati's success at the Florida airfield track where, in 1957, Maserati took 1st and 2nd place at the famous 12 Hours of Sebring.

 This Maserati was acquired from a private collection in Belgium.
-The car has since received a full restoration including a bare metal respray, and a re-upholstered interior.
+The car has since received a full restoration including a bare metal respray, and a re-upholstered interior by our team here at Redline Restorations in 2012.
 At the foundation of this car is a steel body with an aluminum bonnet and boot lid.
 This particular example reflects more styling cues from the Series II production series.
 The new design aspects include horizontally mounted tail lights, squared-off bumpers, and redesigned headlights.
 The side grilles are the same design as the Series I.